 This is just one of many sealed-off tunnels you’ll find on Factors Walk.

 Rumor has it the tunnels lead to the basements of buildings on Bay Street and the first few streets of the Historic District.
-Moon River Brewing and B. Matthews Eatery are two local business that confirm tunnels leading into their basements.

-Savannah’s ghost tour guides propagate fascinating tales of a vast network of tunnels throughout the north end of the Historic District, but it’s difficult to know which stories are true and which are false.
+Savannah’s ghost tour guides tell fascinating tales of a vast network of tunnels throughout the north end of the Historic District, but it’s difficult to know which stories are true and which are false.

 I’m sure I’ll do some digging (not literally!) and will write a lengthier post about the topic at some point!